kroy-the-rabbit/certbot-he-hook/README.md

 # Installation

 This script is compatible with Python 2 and 3.
-The only external dependency that is required is BeautifulSoup.
-The following command can be used to install it:
+The only external dependencies that are required are BeautifulSoup and Requests.
+The following command can be used to install them:

-Python 2: `pip install beautifulsoup4`
+Python 2: `pip install beautifulsoup4 requests`

-Python 3: `pip3 install beautifulsoup4`
+Python 3: `pip3 install beautifulsoup4 requests`

 # Configuration